 Ramona Nelson (department head)

 The economics program emphasizes the role of economics in monetary policy, social issues, and commerce.
 Students can select from two plans of study.
-Plan 1 emphasizes quantitative skills including calculus and fundamentals of accounting.
+Plan 1 emphasizes quantitative skills including calculus.
 Plan 2 combines the study of economics with the field of political science.
 Students should consult with an economics faculty member to plan their program of study.
 A minor in economics is also offered.

 Required for the major: